School Closure and delay Information

 Some areas in the district have the potential to accumulate considerable amounts of snow while other areas may receive little or none.
 For example, areas in the northern part of the district receive upwards of 5 inches while in Sandpoint and Clark Fork it might be raining.
 We receive calls stating that the roads are bad and we shouldn't be driving on them.
 Bad roads in the winter are a fact of life in North Idaho.
 We will not put kids at risk, but we will transport students when the roads are not optimal.
 As we do in our personal lives, we drive with a little more caution.
 It should be noted that, our LPOSD transportation department has one of the best safety records in the state.

 Over the years, schools in the Lake Pend Oreille School District have been closed for a variety of safety reasons.
 However, the primary reasons for school closures can be bitter cold temperatures, power outages and/or heavy snow.
 Defining “bitter cold” is as uncertain as the weather itself.
 Temperature alone is not a true measuring stick; wind chill plays a major role in that determination.

-As a rule of thumb, we consider a closure when wind chill drops below minus ten.
+As a rule of thumb, we consider a closure when the ambient temperature drops below minus ten.
 While we are concerned with students during recess, we also consider conditions for the students waiting for the bus in the morning or walking home in the afternoon.
 Windchill is not taken into consideration because it fluctuates so much during the day.
 Please note that families always have the right to keep their students home.

 2 Hour Delayed Start-